Electric Field Sensing via Rydberg Electromagnetically Induced Transparency Using Zeeman and Stark Effects: Abstract

 \section{Abstract}

 Rydberg-assisted atomic electrometry with thermal vapors offers a promising approach for detecting external electric fields.
-This technique, however, has proven quite challenging for measuring low frequencies because of the effects of metal-alkali atoms absorbing on the interior surface of the vacuum enclosure.
-We apply high-contrast Rydberg-electromagnetically-induced-transparency (EIT) spectroscopy to investigate the impact systematically, including laser power and electric field.
-Our system enhances frequency measurements below 10 Hz, demonstrating significant progress in improving the performance of Rydberg atomic electrometry.
-Consequently, our study reveals a standard quantum limit for data capacity and experimentally illustrates it across bandwidths ranging from 10 Hz to 1 MHz.
-This study provides valuable insights for future precision measurements and field sensing applications.
+However, this technique presents significant challenges for measuring low frequencies due to the effects of metal-alkali atoms adsorbed on the interior surface of the vacuum chamber.
+In this work, we apply high-contrast Rydberg electromagnetically induced transparency (EIT) spectroscopy to systematically investigate these effects, including the influence of laser power and electric field strength.
+We demonstrate the ability to measure electric field frequencies ranging from 10 Hz to 1 MHz.
+Additionally, this study identifies a fundamental limit for data capacity in such measurements.
+Furthermore, we propose a method for precise Stark shift measurements by locking the coupling laser to Zeeman-split Rydberg EIT peaks.
+Using the Zeeman shift in a reference cell as a stable frequency reference, we track Stark-induced shifts in a science cell and confirm excellent agreement with theoretical predictions.
+These results provide valuable insights for future precision measurement techniques and field sensing applications based on Rydberg atom systems.